Quick Look at these Traeger Smoked Pork Chops

-Season your pork chops with either a simple kosher salt + ground black pepper mix or you can use a pork chop seasoning.
+Step 2: Season your pork chops with either salt and pepper or a pork chop seasoning.

-If you want to use a quick pork chop brine before seasoning, simply combine 4 cups water, 1/4 cup kosher salt and 1/2 cup apple juice.
+To level up these pork chops with a brine, simply combine 4 cups water, 1/4 cup kosher salt and 1/2 cup apple juice.
 You can also add in other aromatics like, onions, peppercorns, garlic, etc. Combine brine in a food safe container.
-Add pork chops and ensure they are fully submerged and that the salt has dissolved.
-Let brine a minimum of 2 hours or up to overnight.
-Store in an airtight container in the refrigerator for the duration of the brine process.
+Fully submerged pork chops in the brine.
+Leave in an airtight container in the fridge for a minimum of 2 hours or up to overnight.
 Remove from brine, pat dry and cook as directed below.

 How To Smoke Pork Chops

-Place on your smoker until they reach an internal temp of 140 degrees F. Then sear on the smoker, grill or cast iron skillet!
+Step 3: Place on a preheated smoker until they reach an internal temp of 140 degrees F.

 Pro Tips

-- Let your internal meat thermometer be your guide!
-How long you need to smoke your pork chops will depend upon a variety of factors like heat, humidity, hot spots, thickness of your pork chops, etc. Let our recommendations be your guide, but let your meat thermometer tell you when it’s time to pull those chops!
+- Let an internal meat thermometer be your guide!
+Total smoke time will depend on a variety of factors like heat, humidity, hot spots, thickness of your pork chops, etc.

-- For this reverse sear method you want to *just* undercook those pork chops before pulling them from the smoker – then they will finish cooking during the quick sear (that is how you get the outside charred and crispy – but leave the inside tender and juicy) and during their rest period.
+- For this reverse sear method, pull the pork chops off the smoker a few degrees before they are fully cooked – they will finish cooking during the quick sear (that is how you get the outside charred and crispy – but leave the inside tender and juicy) and during their rest period.

 Best Ways To Serve Smoked Pork Chops (make it a meal)